scrapy/scrapy/docs/topics/stats.rst

     .. method:: open_domain(domain)

         Open the given domain for stats collection.
-This method must be called prior to working with any stats specific to that domain, but it's called automatically when the :signal:`domain_open` signal is received.
+This method must be called prior to working with any stats specific to that domain, but this task is handled automatically by the Scrapy engine.

     .. method:: close_domain(domain)